whiskerz007/proxmox_tuya-convert_container/README.md

 # Proxmox Tuya-Convert v2.0 Container

-### Updated Sept 27 (1:00am EST) Now Tuya 1.0 Compatible & Light Bulb compatible (so far...)
+### Updated Sept 29.
+Now Tuya 1.0 Compatible & Light Bulb compatible (so far...)

 #### Testing note: Many devices have been successfully flashed.
 Reports of success with Light-Bulbs have started to appear, and this branch has been updated accordingly.
 NOTE: You will wait longer (more dots) for some of these devices - this is NORMAL - be patient.
 This message will be removed once Tuya 2.0 is considered completed...
 Check daily as there is a lot of work happening on this topic ATM.

-This script will create a Proxmox LXC container with the latest Debian-BUSTER and setup tuya-convert.
-This process is still experimental and very somewhat tempermental.
+This script will create a Proxmox LXC container with the latest **DEBIAN-BUSTER** and setup tuya-convert.
+This process is still experimental and somewhat tempermental.

+####ProxMox 6.x Users:

 To create a new LXC container in the `local-lvm` storage, run the following in a SSH session or the console from Proxmox interface